-- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad-Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer, such as two or more DWA-160 wireless network USB adapters.
+- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad-Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer.

 An Infrastructure network contains an Access Point or wireless router.
 All the wireless devices, or clients, will connect to the wireless router or access point.